LeehamElectronics/SkynetMC-website/README.md

 # [skynetmc.com.au](https://www.skynetmc.com.au)

-## This repo contians the software I wrote for my personal website.
+## This repo contians the software I wrote for the front page of Skynet MC, a private Minecraft community.
+###### Why is it open source one might ask??
+Well, I like to keep all of my software work open source regardless of its purpose.

 #